 Written By Daniyal Wali

-Why incorporate HR Technology in 2023?
+Why to invest in HR Technology in 2023?

 There are examples of several companies that have disappeared because they could not comply with the changing circumstances.
 One of the examples is Nokia which did not welcome the tech trends like smartphones and was left far behind in the race against the market competitors.
-Similarly, there are different departments within a company that need to welcome innovations and HR is no exception.
+Similarly, there are different departments within a company that needs to welcome innovations and HR is no exception.
 The latest technology trends are taking the HR world by storm.

-• Use of ChatGPT and Chatbots
+• Use of Chatbots

 - Scheduling interviews